ONE LINE BIO: A former teacher, Sandy now writes historical fiction for the 8- 14-year-old and fantasy under S. L. Carlson for the 12+ reader.

 What I like best is learning new things…and then sharing them them others, like you.

-She was a camp counselor, Girl Scout Leader, a Youth Education Specialist for both a children’s garden and a natural history museum, and a children’s choir director.
-Today she writes, speaks, and tutors dyslexic kids.
+She was a camp counselor, Girl Scout Leader, a Youth Education Specialist for both a children’s garden and a natural history museum, and a children’s choir director, and tutored dyslexic kids.
+Today she writes, speaks, and plays outside.

 She has gone on bison round-ups, outrun wildfires, hiked in deserts, climbed mountains, and swum in oceans.
 She now combines her love of teaching, writing, having adventures, and learning history to do school visits and a story-building writing workshop.
 She also speaks at writers conferences and other venues.